al5dy/turgenev/readme.txt

 2. Go to Plugins -> Add New
 3. Search for Turgenev -> Install Now (on the side Turgenev)
 4. Activate the plugin
+5. Go to Settings menu -> "Turgenev" -> [Insert API key](https://turgenev.ashmanov.com/?a=apikey) -> Save changes
+6. Go to any page/post etc. -> In the right panel click on the "T" icon or open the "Turgenev" metabox -> click "Check content"

 = Manual installation =